-IFRS 9 requires the Fund to record expected credit losses (ECLs) on all of its debt securities, loans and trade receivables, either on a 12-month or lifetime basis.
+IFRS 9 requires the Fund to record ECLs on all of its debt securities, loans and trade receivables, either on a 12-month or lifetime basis.
 Given the limited exposure of the fund to credit risk, this amendment has not had a material impact on the financial statements.
-The Fund only holds trade receivables with no financing component and that have maturities of less than 12 months at amortised cost.
-Therefore, it has adopted an approach similar to the simplified approach to ECLs.
+The Fund only holds trade receivables with no financing component and which have maturities of less than 12 months at amortised cost and therefore has adopted an approach similar to the simplified approach to ECLs.